-Irwin Mitchell, a national firm of, is calling for the immediate settlement of 85 outstanding clinical negligence cost claims by the NHS Litigation Authority, after the High Court overturned three earlier rulings in which the firm had successfully pursued claims but lost the right to recover success fees and insurance premiums from defendants.
+Irwin Mitchell, a national firm of solicitors, is calling for the immediate settlement of 85 outstanding clinical negligence cost claims by the NHS Litigation Authority, after the High Court overturned three earlier rulings in which the firm had successfully pursued claims but lost the right to recover success fees and insurance premiums from defendants.
 The solicitors had been prevented form recovering the costs after switching funding arrangements prior to the Legal Aid, Sentencing and Punishment of Offenders Act coming in to force.

 The landmark judgement by Mr Justice Foskett comes at a time when the NHS has announced that it is setting aside almost a quarter of its annual budget – £26.1b out of a total annual health budget of £113b – to cover the costs of existing and future medical negligence claims against the health service.
 Over £1.3bn was paid out to cover medical negligence claims in the last year alone.